- 30 semester credits

 At the end of this program, graduates should be able to:

 - Design and lead initiatives that evaluate and improve instructional programs.

 - Develop, implement, and manage ongoing evaluation and professional development in teaching and learning.

 - Create strategic plans using a visioning process to be shared and supported by stakeholders.

 - Use data to effectively manage the organization and resources for a safe, secure, and effective learning environment.

 - Communicate and collaborate with external publics to address community interests and diverse needs.

 - Articulate the school’s role within the broader political, social, economic, legal, and cultural context and respond effectively to changes that impact the school community.

-- Articulate democratic value systems, ethics, and moral leadership.
+- Model democratic value systems, ethics, and moral leadership.